 Golf is a seasonal game in central Europe, so it’s clear that resorts like this are trying to attract guests not only for golf, but also for wellness, fitness and culinary pleasures of life.
 In my opinion that’s totally accomplished here.
 Even when your spouse has no interest whatsoever to play golf, you can definitely spend a good long weekend or even longer here without being bored or sluggish.
 Things like the pools, the massages, the fitness area and all sorts of well-being facilities will create a good mood and atmosphere.

 I will definitely be back soon.
-Matthias Grafe and Thomas Mönch, as the golf manager, created a little golf paradise in the middle of the Thuringia countryside, just where Goethe used to enjoy horse riding and hiking.
+Matthias Grafe and Thomas Mönch, the golf manager, created a little golf paradise in the middle of the Thuringia countryside, just where Goethe used to enjoy horse riding and hiking.
 He’d appreciate golf as well if he could, I’m sure.

 Disclaimer: Golficiency was offered a reduced media rate.